marbotek/Three-Line-Break/README.md

 After attaching this indicator to a chart, it is best to switch the original chart's type to _Line_ and its color to _None_.
 This will get you a clear three-line break chart display.

+The indicator supports all kinds of alert notifications.

 ![Example three-line break chart in MT5](https://github.com/EarnForex/Three-Line-Break/blob/main/three-line-break-chart-example.png)

 You can learn more about this custom MetaTrader indicator and its input parameters here: https://www.earnforex.com/metatrader-indicators/Three-Line-Break/